pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 - Profiling and debugging
 - Compile and exporting projects on multiple platforms

 And more.
 These expectations came with the growth of general game engines like Unreal or Unity.
-A general engine allows you to create many types of games.
-There are dozens of them available for free today.
+A **general engine** allows you to create many types of games.

-On the other hand, specialized engines are created and optimized for one game or one type of game.
-RPG Maker, a program designed to create 2D Japanese RPGs, is a well-known example.
+On the other hand, **specialized engines** are created and optimized for one game or one type of game.
+RPG Maker, a program designed to develop 2D Japanese RPGs, is a well-known example.
 Popular indie games like Super Meat Boy or Northgard also run on dedicated engines.

 ![RPG Maker](./img/rpg-maker.jpg)